India Farmers Block Railway Tracks, Roads In National Action Against New Laws - UrduPoint

 "The government is testing our patience but we will not budge," farmer Raminder Singh from the northern state of Uttar Pradesh told AFP.

-They forced us to call for a strike," added another Uttar Pradesh farmer, Mahesh Baliyan.

-The widespread action saw Home Minister Amit Shah call for a meeting with farming leaders late Tuesday, ahead of the sixth round of talks on Wednesday.
+The widespread action saw Home Minister Amit Shah hold a meeting with farming leaders late Tuesday which ended without any breakthrough, the Press Trust of India reported, ahead of the sixth round of talks on Wednesday.

 Some 200 more trucks carrying farmers and food supplies could also arrive at the blockade sites in the next few days, farmers at one of the sit-ins told AFP.